WhereJuly/62-http-convenience-pack/.docs/combined-usage-example.md

 // Normalize (to upper case) and test against `EHTTPMethods` enum.
 Methods.isValid(Methods.normalize(request.method)); // true

+/**
-// Same as preceding but normalize is built-in (as well as exception throw for non-strings or invalid methods, see API description)
+ * Same as preceding one but `normalize` is built-in into `isAmong`
+ * as well as the custom `HTTPConveniencePackException` exception throw
+ * for non-strings or invalid methods, see API description */
 Methods.isAmong(request.method); // true

+/**
-// Normalize and test against `allowed` methods as inline literal
+ * Normalize and test against `allowed` methods as inline literal or constant,
-// or constant, defined in advance for each specific endpoint or route Methods.isAmong(request.method, ['GET', 'POST']); // false
+ * defined in advance for each specific endpoint or route */
+Methods.isAmong(request.method, ['GET', 'POST']); // false
 ```